fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

 and support enabled me in ways I couldn't fully comprehend at the time.

 Moving forward, I gotta watch out myself to **never push others back**.

+## Personal Takens

+> This next statement is propably irrelevant for the audience :)

+I had many personal takens from this project since it is the work from my recent career path I am most proud of.

+I do believe I nailed this one.
+While my argumentation skills have much to get improved, I naturaly had the courage the courage to challenge a solution that I knew would burden the team with unnecessary stress and useless work, ultimately escalating costs for the company.
+Standing up allowed us to collectively deliver a successful outcome.

+Moreover, this project marked my realization that my enthusiasm for microservices isn't an all obsession.
+Prior to this project, I had primarily operated in environments where careful extracting services from monoliths brought or could bring substantial benefits.
+However, here, I proved to myself the importance of striking a balance between the advantages and disadvantages of any decision.

+This project also presented to me as the first clear opportunity to bring technical impact beyond coding.
+While I did also code, but the real impact came from learning, challenging, discussion, assessment, and decision.
+This milestone is aligned with my career goals.